tegbessou/tasting/README.md

 Instead of checking if an owner exist before saving data, we can try to get an owner and throw an exception if it doesn't exist and then catch it

+Add a test on each repository on ofId method to check if it's can return null

 ## In progress
 Invite participant to tasting
 - [ ] Invite a participant to the tasting
   - [ ] For a participant already sign up
+    - [X] Create a service to invite a participant
-    - [ ] Create Invitation as an Entity
+    - [X] Create Invitation as an Entity
-      - [ ] Add a participant to the invitation
+      - [X] Add a participant to the invitation
-      - [ ] Add a tasting to the invitation
+      - [X] Add a tasting to the invitation
-      - [ ] Add a link to the invitation
+      - [X] Add a link to the invitation
-      - [ ] Add a created at/updated at to the invitation
+      - [X] Add a created at/updated at to the invitation
-      - [ ] Add a status to the invitation (pending, read, accepted, refused)
+      - [X] Add a status to the invitation (pending, read, accepted, refused)
         - [ ] Remove all invitation as accepted or refused from one week, and read from one month
-    - [ ] Add it to the participant array of the tasting
+    - [ ] Add it to the participant array of the tasting => Not in the invite participant but when user accept it
-    - [ ] Dispatch an event
+    - [ ] Dispatch an event => Which dispatch a message
     - [ ] Send a notification to firebase
       - [ ] Configure firebase to send notification
       - [ ] Send a notification to firebase via Notification Symfony Component
     - [ ] Send an email with a link to the app
-      - [ ] Configure mailcatcher for local
+      - [X] Configure mailcatcher for local
-      - [ ] Find a service to send mail for free
+      - [X] Find a service to send mail for free => Brevo (300 by day + french)
-      - [ ] Install mailer for symfony
+      - [X] Install mailer for symfony
       - [ ] In email send a link to the app
-          - [ ] Create a link to the app
+          - [ ] Create a link to the app // https://apps.apple.com/app/6468406309 => "Dégust' et des couleurs à remplacer par la notre quand créé"
   - [ ] For a participant that doesn't already sign up
     - [ ] Create a participant
       - [ ] Check if when the user is created there is no problem
+    - [X] Create a service to invite a participant
     - [ ] Create Invitation as an Entity
       - [ ] Add a participant to the invitation
       - [ ] Add a tasting to the invitation